-Open your Chute with Josh Freeman in your 2012 Draft (Cliff Welch / Icon SMI)
+Open your Chute with Eli Manning in your 2013 Draft (Richard A. Brightly / Icon SMI)

 The Quarterback Free Fall